How to Master DBT’s TIPP Skills EASILY

 You’re pacing parts of your breathing.

-So you could start with a 1-second difference and then increase that as you carry on with the exercise.
+So you could start with a 1-second difference and then increase that as you continue the exercise.

 Example: Breathe in for 3 seconds and then out for 4 seconds.
-Once you’ve done that a few times you could increase the breath to 4 seconds for the breath in and 5 seconds for the breath out.
+Once you’ve done that a few times, you could increase the breath to 4 seconds for the inhale and 5 seconds for the exhale.

 Find whatever works best for you